bigbitbus/bigbitbus.github.io/frontend-documentation.md

 ## Creating New Stacks
 <a name="create_new_stack"></a>
 You can create your own stack by clicking on "Add stack".
-After specifying a name, description (optional) and metadata (optional), we start adding tiers; service type and price tables are available to "populate" the forms.
+After specifying a name, description (optional) and metadata (optional), start adding tiers; service type and price tables are available to "populate" the forms by clicking the button `WITH SERVICES` at the top of the form.

+Once you have successfully created a stack you can use it to find alternative configurations in other cloud providers.

-For virtual machines, you can use these attributes to enter data needed for running the optimization workflow, above.
+Each tier in the stack is comprised of a service type.
+There may be multiple instances of the same service type within a tier.
+You can also add arbitrary key-value "service attributes" to each tier.
+For virtual machines, you can optionally add specific attributes to enter data needed for running the optimization workflow.
 If you don't specify these then all optimize requests will instead return attribute matching.

 |  key | Example value  | Note |
 |---|---|---|